disruptive-technologies/python-docs/docs/client/examples.rst

 ---------------------
 If you do not wish to edit the example code, certain environment variables must be set.

 All examples authenticate using :ref:`Service Account credentials <service_account_auth>`.
-Therefore, the following environment variables are expected throughout.
+Therefore, the following environment variables must be set for your shell.

 .. code-block:: bash